 Kondwani Fidel and his poetry have become one in the same.
 The passion Fidel brings to his work has taken the Baltimore native around the globe to confront education reform, civil rights, and growing up in an underserved community.
 Fidel has captivated audiences at conferences, literary events, and has lectured and taught classes at the University of East London while touring in the United Kingdom.
 Fidel’s lyrical poetry has been featured in The Washington Post, The Atlantic, CNN, The Root, The Independent, Mic, and Baltimore Sun along with his inspiring narratives for brands such as Under Armour.
 His viral essay, “How a Young Boy has Been Decaying in Baltimore Since Age 10: A Death Note”, cemented Fidel as an authority in his city.
 In 2018, The Baltimore Sun honored Fidel in its heralded ‘Best of Baltimore’ issue for his courage, innovative thinking, and leadership in local schools and communities.

 Fidel is the author of his published collections, Hummingbirds in the Trenches (2018), and Raw Wounds (2017).
 Fidel’s work has been praised by literary and civil rights giants such as Ibram X. Kendi, Eve L. Ewing, and DeRay McKesson.
 Fidel is an M.F.A. candidate in Creative Writing and Publishing Arts at the University of Baltimore.
-Fidel was most recently been honored for his work with Baltimore’s Civil Rights Literary Award.
+Fidel was most recently been honored for his work with Baltimore’s Civil Rights Literary and Inspiring Voices award.